 - Earth revolves around the sun and completes its one round in 365.26 days.

-- The axis of rotation of the Earth is at a constant tilt with respect to its orbital plane, that results in the changing of seasons on the Earth.
+- The axis of rotation of the Earth is at a constant tilt to its orbital plane, which results in the changing of seasons on the Earth.

 - Earth also revolves about its own axis and complete one rotation in 24 hours.